-Brooklyn's a terrific place to shop.
-It's a very different experience from both Manhattan's SoHo or Madison Avenue, and in a different league from suburban shopping.
-As it's not always obvious where to go for what kinds of things (and Brooklyn's always changing), here's a quick run-down of places to look for specific types of shopping experiences.
+Brooklyn is a terrific place to shop.
+It's a very different experience from both Manhattan's SoHo or Fifth Avenue, and in a different league from suburban shopping.
+As it's not always obvious where to go for what kinds of things—and Brooklyn's always changing—here's a quick run-down of places to look for specific types of shopping experiences.

 Explore Brooklyn's Neighborhoods

 Brooklyn enjoys a lively market scene.
-Every week, Brooklyn Flea offers both curated vintage and find second-hand goods, as well as excellent farm to table food.
-DeKalb Market, an innovative outdoor market featuring vendors selling their wares from inside huge painted shipping containers, is open daily except for January through early April.
+Every week, Brooklyn Flea offers both curated vintage and second-hand goods, as well as excellent farm-to-table food.
+An innovative outdoor market featuring vendors selling their wares from inside huge painted shipping containers, is open daily except for January through early April.
 A few weekly flea markets round out the options.

 The single best time of year to enjoy Brooklyn's market scene is in the month of December when Brooklyn's many holiday markets spring up in schools, concert halls, and plazas.
 But May is also a good market month, with DUMBO's Shop the Archway festival and one of several annual art shows by the Brooklyn Waterfront Artists' Coalition.

-And, don't miss other seasonal markets.
 The BAM Dance Africa in Fort Greene—an African marketplace held at the Brooklyn Academy of Music—draws thousands of visitors.
 Finally, the famous outdoor Brooklyn Book Festival, an annual weekend event with a market feel, is a testament to Brooklyn's lively culture of writers and readers.

 For ladies clothing, children's boutiques, and tasteful home furnishings check out Fifth Avenue in Park Slope, and Smith or Court Streets in Carroll Gardens.
 Head to Bedford and Grand Avenues in Williamsburg for hipster clothes and a general aesthetic.
 For equally hip clothes, some with African imported materials, walk up Fulton Street in Fort Greene.